CS2103AUG2016-T13-C4/main/docs/DeveloperGuide.md

 > 2a1.
 SuperbToDo shows an error message and inform user on the correct syntax User case resume at step 1

+#### Use case: Add an event

+**MSS**

+1. User uses the "event" command to add a task
+2. SuperbToDo adds the event
+3. SuperbToDo informs user that the event has been added successfully <br>
+Use case ends.

+**Extensions**

+2a.
+SuperbTodo does not understand the user command

+> 2a1.
+SuperbToDo shows an error message and inform user on the correct syntax User case resume at step 1

+#### Use case: List task

+**MSS**

+1. User request to list task
+2. SuperbToDo shows a list of task <br>
+Use case ends.

 #### Use case: Edit task

 **MSS**